icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [The Go Interview Practice](https://github.com/RezaSi/go-interview-practice) - A GitHub repository offering coding challenges for Go technical interview preparation.
 - [The Go Learning Path](https://tutorialedge.net/paths/golang/) - A guided learning path containing a mix of free and premium resources.
 - [The Go Skill Tree](https://labex.io/skilltrees/go) - A structured learning path that combines both free and premium resources.

+## Contribution

+We welcome contributions!
+Please refer to our [CONTRIBUTING.md](https://github.com/avelino/awesome-go/blob/main/CONTRIBUTING.md) for guidelines.

+## License

+This project is licensed under the [MIT License](https://github.com/avelino/awesome-go/blob/main/LICENSE) - see the LICENSE file for details.